evberghe/harmonograph/about.md

 ### This shiny application

 The application you're looking at now simulated a two-pendulum harmonograph, where each pendulum has two degrees of freedom.
-That means that we'll have to choose six sets of parameters.
+That means that we'll have to choose four sets of parameters.
 For each virtual pendulum, and for each degree of freedom we'll have to set values for
 <ul>
 <li>frequency
 <li>damping